-- b) What is the enablement step?
-(Describe what interface it uses, with a reference to the relevant section and step in the operational guidance). - 1) What stops anybody other than a Security Administrator from carrying out this step? - 2) How does the Security Administrator know that they are enabling the intended component to join?
-(Identification of the joiner might be part of the enablement action itself or might be part of secure channel establishment, but it must prevent unintended joining of components) - c) What stops a component successfully joining if the Administrator has not carried out the enablement step; or, equivalently, how does the TOE ensure that an action by an authentic Administrator is required before a component can successfully join? - d) What stops a component from carrying out the registration process over a different, insecure channel? - e) If the FTP\TRP.1/Join channel type is selected in FCO\CPC\EXT.1.2 then how do the registration process and its secure channel ensure that the data is protected from disclosure and provides detection of modification? - f) Where the registration channel does not rely on protection of the registration environment, does the registration channel provide a sufficient level of protection (especially with regard to confidentiality) for the data that passes over it? - g) Where the registration channel is subsequently used for normal internal communication between TOE components (i.e. after the joiner has completed registration), do any of the authentication or encryption features of the registration channel result in use of a channel that has weaker protection than the normal FPT\ITT.1 requirements for such a channel? - h) What is the disablement step?
-(Describe what interface it uses, with a reference to the relevant section and step in the operational guidance). - i) What stops a component successfully communicating with other TOE components if the Administrator has carried out the disablement step? - 3.6.1.1 TSS - 250 (Note: paragraph 249 lists questions for which the evaluator needs to determine and report answers through the combination of the TSS, Guidance Documentation, and Tests Evaluation Activities.) - 251 The evaluator shall examine the TSS to confirm that it:
+- 1) What stops anybody other than a Security Administrator from carrying out this step? - 2) How does the Security Administrator know that they are enabling the intended component to join?
+(Identification of the joiner might be part of the enablement action itself or might be part of secure channel establishment, but it must prevent unintended joining of components) - c) What stops a component successfully joining if the Administrator has not carried out the enablement step; or, equivalently, how does the TOE ensure that an action by an authentic Administrator is required before a component can successfully join? - d) What stops a component from carrying out the registration process over a different, insecure channel? - e) If the FTP_TRP.1/Join channel type is selected in FCO_CPC_EXT.1.2 then how do the registration process and its secure channel ensure that the data is protected from disclosure and provides detection of modification? - f) Where the registration channel does not rely on protection of the registration environment, does the registration channel provide a sufficient level of protection (especially with regard to confidentiality) for the data that passes over it? - g) Where the registration channel is subsequently used for normal internal communication between TOE components (i.e. after the joiner has completed registration), do any of the authentication or encryption features of the registration channel result in use of a channel that has weaker protection than the normal FPT_ITT.1 requirements for such a channel? - h) What is the disablement step?
+(Describe what interface it uses, with a reference to the relevant section and step in the operational guidance). - i) What stops a component successfully communicating with other TOE components if the Administrator has carried out the disablement step?

+- 252 (Note: paragraph 251 lists questions for which the evaluator needs to determine and report answers through the combination of the TSS, Guidance Documentation, and Tests Evaluation Activities.) - 253 The evaluator shall examine the TSS to confirm that it: - a) Describes the method by which a Security Administrator enables and disables communications between pairs of TOE components.